hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/02_searching_files.md

 $ mv bad_reads.txt ../other/
 ```

-There's one more useful redirection command that we're going to show, and that's
-called the pipe command, and it is `|`.
-It's probably not a key on
-your keyboard you use very much.
-What `|` does is take the output that went
-scrolling by on the terminal and runs it through another command.
-When it was all whizzing by before, we wished we could just slow it down and
-look at it, like we can with `less`.
+There's one more useful redirection command that we're going to show, and that's called the pipe command, and it is `|`.
+It's probably not a key on your keyboard you use very much.
+What `|` does is take the output that went scrolling by on the terminal and runs it through another command.
+When it was all whizzing by before, we wished we could just slow it down and look at it, like we can with `less`.
 Well it turns out that we can!
-We pipe
-the `grep` command to `less`
+We pipe the `grep` command to `less` or to `head` to just see the first few lines.

 ```bash
 $ grep -B1 -A2 NNNNNNNNNN Mov10_oe_1.subset.fq | less